Get InvolvedWant to change healthcare as we know it?

 Visiting PhD students

 We have had some great experiences with visiting PhD students.
 To make these visits successful (i.e., to get a high-quality publication for the student out of it), the experience should ideally last for six months.
 Projects of 3 months might be considered, but no less, and in those cases the student must agree to begin work remotely for 3 months prior to the visit and be working directly on a topic of interest.
 To explore the possibly joining the group as a visitor, send Dr. Intille your CV, transcripts, one of your research papers, and a one page description of what you would like to accomplish were you to join the group for 6 months (i.e., what is the paper you are going to publish going to be about and what is the research method you will use).
 In practice these ideas would evolve once discussions with members of the research group begin, but any potential visitors should be able to articulate a clear plan.
 You must be willing to self-fund this visit (Northeastern will require you show proof of funding), and you will be fully responsible for arranging housing in Boston.
 We cannot help with the logistics.

 International summer undergraduate interns

 Unfortunately, we are not able to hire international summer interns or host students as volunteers.
-If you would like to get involved and gain some experience, check out one of our open source projects, such as Wockets or BoxLab and contribute that way.
+If you would like to get involved and gain some experience, ask about joining one of our open source projects, such as Wockets or BoxLab, and contribute that way.

 Volunteers outside of Northeastern